Residency and Installation in Monaco and the French Riviera

 What Visa Routes Exist For Long-Term Stay In France

 This page explains what long-stay visa routes exist for people planning to live in France.
+It is the routes page within the wider residency cluster: its job is to help the reader understand which broad long-stay pathways tend to fit which household profiles before the administrative timeline becomes concrete.
 It is not a dry visa-listing page.
 Its purpose is to show the main practical routes in user terms, when they tend to fit, and why relocation planning should start before property logic hardens around assumptions that the visa side will be easy to solve later.

 Key takeaways